8 tips for web designers to keep clients on schedule and finish projects on time

 Reinforce a clear website design schedule

-A helpful way to stick to a project's timeline is to create a clear schedule at the beginning of the project, which is why my welcome document outlines the key dates and milestones, which my clients can then add to their calendars.
+A helpful way to stick to a project's timeline is to create a clear schedule at the beginning of the project.
+I outline the key dates and milestones in the proposal, contract and again in the welcome guide, which my clients can then add to their calendars.

 This ensures that both parties are on the same page, and can take responsibility for their relevant tasks and to-dos.